antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 # EXAMPLE 1 Tohoku earthquake

-In this brief guide, we a practical example for running ANTIFASc.
+In this brief guide, we a practical example for running ANTI-FASc.
 In this example we generate a set of scenarios based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.1

 # 1 - Mesh

+pyANTI-FASc makes available an ensemble of predefined mesh discretizations for most of the subducting plates worldwide.
+These meshes

 # 2 - Preprocess